Who We Are

 Pasadena Citizens’ Advisory Council (PCAC) provides a forum for communication between industry and community in Pasadena, Texas.

 PCAC plants will use one picture to tell the story of what the plant does or where their products end up.

-Pasadena Citizens’ Advisory Council (PCAC) builds a partnership between industry and community in Pasadena, Texas.
+Pasadena Citizens’ Advisory Council (PCAC) builds a true partnership between Houston Ship Channel industry and community in Pasadena, Texas.
 At meetings held 9 times a year, we provide a forum for candid conversation about industry-related issues of community interest or concern.

 Open, honest dialogue makes plant members aware of what the community expects of them.
 It helps community members understand what plants do and how they work.